Kad3n13/C458/README2.md

 - **Team Nutrition** is an initiative providing nutrition training and educational resources to schools participating in federally funded food programs.
 - **CDC Healthy Schools** works with school systems to develop school wellness programs and policies to prevent chronic diseases and promote the health of school-aged children.

+<h1>Learning Objectives</h1>
+> Identify common food safety techniques at home and at school.

+<p>Did you know that 1 in 6 Americans get sick from food poisoning each year?
+Nearly 125,000 young children under the age of five die from foodborne diseases every year.
+Just one tiny bacterium can grow to over 2,097,152 bacteria in seven hours when kept at room temperature.
+How can you prevent getting ill from contaminated food?
+It's easy!
+In this lesson, you will learn about the four steps to prevent foodborne illness: clean, separate, cook, and chill.</p>

+<h1>CLEAN: Hands, Utensils, Surfaces, Produce</h1>

+<p>Bacteria can be spread throughout the kitchen and get onto hands, cutting boards, utensils, countertops, and food.</p>

+<h3>Wash your hands the right way:</h3>

+## 🧼 CLEAN: Hands, Utensils, Surfaces, Produce

+### Why Clean?
+Bacteria can spread throughout the kitchen and onto hands, cutting boards, utensils, countertops, and food.

+---

+### ✋ Wash Your Hands the Right Way

+1. Use **plain soap and water**.
+2. Scrub:
+   - Backs of hands
+   - Between fingers
+   - Under nails
+   for **at least 20 seconds** (about the length of singing *"Happy Birthday"* twice).
+3. Rinse and dry with a **clean towel**.

+---

+### 🕒 When to Wash Your Hands

+#### **Before**
+- Eating

+#### **After**
+- Using the toilet
+- Blowing your nose, coughing, or sneezing
+- Touching garbage
+- Changing diapers or cleaning a child who used the toilet
+- Touching animals, animal feed, or waste
+- Handling raw meat, poultry, seafood, their juices, or uncooked eggs

+#### **Before and After**
+- Preparing food
+- Caring for someone who is sick
+- Treating a cut or wound

+---

+### 🍽️ Wash Surfaces and Utensils After Each Use

+- Use **hot, soapy water** to wash:
+  - Cutting boards
+  - Dishes
+  - Utensils
+  - Countertops
+- Especially after contact with raw meat, poultry, seafood, or eggs.
+- Wash dishcloths often in the **hot cycle** of your washing machine.

+---

+### 🍎 Wash Fruits and Vegetables (Not Meat!)

+- **Scrub firm produce** (e.g., melons, cucumbers) with a clean produce brush.
+- **Do NOT wash**:
+  - Meat
+  - Poultry
+  - Eggs
+  - Bagged produce marked **"pre-washed"**

+---

+### 💡 Tip: Use of Antibacterial Soap

+According to the **U.S. Food and Drug Administration (FDA)**, there's no strong evidence that antibacterial soaps are more effective at preventing illness than **plain soap and water**.

+## 🚫 SEPARATE: Don’t Cross-Contaminate

+**Cross-contamination is how bacteria spread.**
+When handling raw meat, poultry, seafood, and eggs, keep these foods and their juices away from ready-to-eat foods.

+### ✅ Always Start with a Clean Scene:
+- Wash hands with **warm water and soap**
+- Clean cutting boards, dishes, countertops, and utensils with **hot, soapy water**

+### 🛑 Guidelines to Prevent Cross-Contamination:
+- After cutting raw meat, **wash the knife** before using it on vegetables
+- Use **different cutting boards and plates** for produce and raw animal products
+- Use **separate plates** for cooked and raw meats
+- Keep animal products **separate from produce** in the refrigerator and while shopping
+- Store raw meats in **sealed bags or containers** in the fridge

+---

+## 🍳 COOK: Cook to the Right Temperature

+**Food is safely cooked when its internal temperature is high enough to kill harmful germs.**

+### 🔥 Cooking Guidelines:
+- Use a **food thermometer** and a **cooking temperature chart** to ensure safety
+- **Keep food hot** after cooking with:
+  - A chafing dish
+  - Warming tray
+  - Slow cooker
+- **Microwave food thoroughly** (heat all the way through)

+---

+## ❄️ CHILL: Refrigerate and Freeze Food Properly

+**Cold temperatures slow the growth of harmful bacteria — but don’t kill them.**

+### 🌡️ Temperature Settings:
+- Set refrigerator to **40°F (4°C)** or below
+- Set freezer to **0°F (-18°C)** or below

+### 🧊 Keep Foods Cold:
+- Keep food **in the refrigerator** until it’s ready to be eaten
+- **Throw out** perishable food left at room temperature **more than 2 hours**
+- **Thaw and marinate** meat, poultry, and seafood **in the refrigerator**, not on the counter

+---

+### 💡 Tip: The 2-Hour Rule

+> Discard perishable foods (e.g., meats, cheese, dairy, poultry, casseroles, mayo salads, eggs) that have been kept in the **danger zone (40°F–140°F)** for more than **2 hours**.

+# Food Safety Quiz Review

+---

+## 1. Cleaning Strategies Lora Should Teach

+**Which three cleaning strategies should Lora tell her students to use?**

+- Use antimicrobial soap and cold water.
+- Wash your hands after blowing your nose.
+- Wash an apple before eating it.
+- Wash your hands before and after handling food.

+**Correct Answer:**
+Wash hands with **warm, soapy water** for 20 seconds before and after handling food and after using the bathroom, blowing your nose, coughing, sneezing, or handling pets.
+Wash fruits and produce (but **not** meat or animal products) before eating.
+Antibacterial soap does **not** remove bacteria any better than plain soap.

+---

+## 2. Preventing Cross-Contamination

+**Which two strategies should be used to prevent cross-contamination?**

+- Place produce on top of raw meat in the refrigerator.
+- Cook chicken and vegetables separately.
+- Use different cutting boards when cutting chicken and vegetables.
+- Wash the knife before using it to cut vegetables.

+**Correct Answer:**
+When handling raw meat, poultry, seafood, and eggs, keep these foods and their juices away from ready-to-eat foods.
+Clean cutting boards and knives after cutting animal products.
+Chicken and vegetables **can** be cooked together as long as the chicken is cooked to the required temperature.

+---

+## 3. Strategies to Kill Bacteria During Cooking

+**Which three strategies should be used to kill bacteria during cooking?**

+- Reheat foods if left out for three or more hours.
+- Keep food hot after cooking.
+- Microwave food thoroughly.
+- Use a thermometer to check the internal temperature.

+**Correct Answer:**
+Food is safely cooked when the internal temperature is high enough to kill germs that can make you sick.
+Use a thermometer and cooking temperature charts to ensure the internal temperature is reached.
+Keep food hot after cooking, and microwave food thoroughly.
+Do **not** reheat food left out too long.

+---

+## 4. What to Do with a Sandwich Left Out for Five Hours

+**Sophia is attending a meeting tonight after work.
+She brought a ham and cheese sandwich from home for dinner.
+She accidentally left the sandwich on her desk for five hours.
+What should she do with the sandwich?**

+- Heat it in a microwave.
+- Throw it out.
+- Ask the cafeteria staff to put it in the quick-chill refrigerator.
+- Put it in the refrigerator and eat it for dinner.

+**Correct Answer:**
+Because bacteria grow rapidly at room temperature, perishable food like cold-cut meats and cheese should be **thrown out** if left at room temperature for more than two hours.
+Reheating the sandwich may not kill all the bacteria.
+Putting the sandwich into the refrigerator will only stop bacterial growth; it will not kill bacteria already present.

+## Lesson Summary

+Now that you have completed this lesson, you should be able to identify common food safety techniques at home and at school.
+Take a moment to think about what you have learned in this lesson:

+- **Clean** your hands and other surfaces often.
+Wash for 20 seconds using warm water and soap.
+Clean surfaces, counters, utensils, and produce. **Do not wash meat.**

+- **Separate** raw animal products from ready-to-eat foods.
+Use different cutting boards and plates, and separate these products in the refrigerator and in your shopping cart.

+- **Cook** food to the right temperature.
+Keep hot foods hot.

+- **Chill**, refrigerate, and freeze foods properly.
+If perishable food is left out for more than two hours, **throw it out**.